ADSAHLI8/Jobs-Listing-Project/README.md

-# React Jobs Project
+# React Jobs Project ( YOUTUBE )

-This is a jobs listing project .
+This is the jobs listing project from the [YouTube crash course](https://youtu.be/LDB4uaJ87e0).

 <img src="public/screen.png" />